danielabar/meblog/src/markdown/rails-query-perf.md

 All the foreign key columns are indexed.
 Single Table Inheritance (STI) is used to represent both Drivers and Riders in the Users table.
 This means that rows where `users.type = 'Driver'` are Drivers, and can be joined to Trips on `driver_id`.
 Rows where `users.type = 'Rider'` are Riders, and can be joined to TripRequests on `rider_id`.

-For the exercises in this post, we will not be concerned with TripPositions, Vehicles, or VehicleReservations.

 Here are the corresponding model classes, only focusing on the associations between them:

 ```ruby